zchsh/paper-mini-gen/README.md

 ### Later

+#### Look into performance

+- Seems way worse on my M1 laptop than on M1 mac mini... why?

 #### Support transparent images

 - one approach is make a threshold mask based on the alpha channel, then apply that mask